Choose article

 Cuneiform bones

-Each foot is composed of three cuneiform bones - medial or first, intermediate or second and the lateral or third cuneiform bone.
+Each foot is composed of three cuneiform bones - medial or first cuneiform, intermediate (middle) or second cuneiform, and the lateral cuneiform.
 These bones lie between the proximally located navicular bone and the distally situated first three metatarsal bones.
 Lateral to the lateral cuneiform bone is the cuboid bone.